canon-cmre-kym-eden/ckanext-ingest/README.md

 Framework for data import from arbitrary sources.

-Note: this extension has no aim to do import everything in CKAN.
+Note: this extension has no aim to perform import of every possible data source into CKAN.
 Instead, it defines a structure and rules for making import more predictable, reusable and flexible.

 This extension can be used if you need to: